 Critical Activities

 Dealerships have processes in place for a reason.
 When followed correctly, processes are proven to work.
-Employees are trained to correctly perform the steps on the road to the sale, as well as service write-up and multi-point inspection.
-But how well do your employees execute these critical, revenue-generating activities?
+Every dealership trains a specific road to the sale, the service write-up and the multi-point inspection.
+But how simple is it to pull up accurate, objective data on how well the team executes these critical, revenue-generating activities?

-If you ask your employees, you may not get the full story.
+Reports can tell you what happened after the fact, but they don’t tell you why.
 You can check the data in your DMS, CRM and other systems, but data isn’t always accurate.
-Reports can tell you what happened after the fact, but they don’t tell you why.

 Video footage doesn’t lie.
-Visual AI sends alerts with small video clips, so managers can view critical activities happening in real time.
-This allows them to quickly identify where breakdowns occur in the following processes.
+Visual AI sends alerts with small video clips so managers can view critical activities in real-time.
+This allows them to quickly spot patterns where breakdowns occur in many activities deemed opportunities:

-When a manager sees a breakdown in processes, they can immediately step in to keep things flowing smoothly.
+When the team gets a text with a clip displaying a breakdown in the process, they can immediately step in to correct the flow.

-Additionally, SKAI is designed to send alerts when employees go the extra mile.
-Did Joe in sales conduct test drives that turned into sales?
-He understands the theory behind process and therefore has management potential.
-Has Mary in Service been cross-selling tires?
-She goes the extra mile and deserves recognition this month.
+Additionally, Visual AI can send alerts when employees go the extra mile.
+Did Joey in sales take a turn on ten customers sold this week?
+He likely understands the theory behind the process and therefore has management potential.
+Has Mary in Service presented tire options to fifty customers this week?
+She deserves recognition and a bonus.

 Transaction Times

 Transaction times at auto dealerships are one of the biggest obstacles to an improved customer experience.
 According to J.D.
-Power, consumers spend an average of 3.2 hours onsite to buy a vehicle.
-Many dealers want to reduce this time but have difficulty identifying bottlenecks.
+Power, consumers spend an average of 3.2 hours onsite to buy a vehicle, and only 53% believe they are greeted quickly in service.
+Many dealers want to reduce customer time onsite but do not know their current average, much less their biggest bottlenecks.

-On the service side, Express Lanes are designed to compete with shops that offer oil changes in 30 minutes or less.
-Yet, at many dealerships, this process still takes over an hour.
+Express Lanes are designed to compete with shops that offer oil changes in 30 minutes or less.
+Yet, at many dealerships, this process may average over an hour.
 Why?
+What is within your power to improve now?

 Visual AI identifies the bottlenecks in every process.
-The Skaivision app records the exact time elapsed per transaction and for every transaction phase.
+Recording the exact time elapsed per transaction and for every transaction phase.
 Imagine the benefits of knowing in real-time how long it takes for the following processes to occur:

 Security, Fraud and Theft